 Firing the transition t5 models passing a message to the sender (the places and the transitions of this model are explained in the manual).
 The result of the firing is shown in the following screen.
 Now there are again two enabled transitions: t1 (transmitting a message) and t2 (receiver's activation).
 The user is going to select t1.

-After experimentation with the Petri network the user can start creating a user simulation model based on this network.
+user can start creating a user simulation model based on this network.